 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact P. Utilities and Service Systems.
-Would the project: Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? √ 2) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? √ 3) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? ✓
+Would the project: 1) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? √ 2) new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause 3) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? √ 4) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? √ 5) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? √ 6) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? ✓

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact lave sufficient water supplies available to erve the project from existing entitlements nd resources, or are new or expanded ntitlements needed? ./ V w se Result in a determination by the vastewater treatment provider which erves or may serve the project that it has dequate capacity to serve the project's pı rojected demand in addition to the rovider's existing commitments? √ pe Be served by a landfill with sufficient ermitted capacity to accommodate the roject's solid waste disposal needs? ✓ 7) C st Comply with federal, state, and local tatues and regulations related to solid vaste? ✓
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 7) Comply with federal, state, and local statues and regulations related to solid waste? ✓

-The proposed project would be served by the City's wastewater treatment plant which was recently upgraded to increase the capacity to 12 mgd.
-Future improvements planned for the facility will add another 8 mgd in capacity for a total of 20 mgd.
+The proposed General Plan and Site Utilization Plan Revision would not affect the City's utilities.
+The existing building is served by the City's wastewater treatment plant which was recently upgraded to increase the capacity to 12 mgd.
+Future improvements planned from the facility will add another 8 mgd in capacity for a total of 20 mgd.
 This capacity is sufficient for serving this project and other future developments within the City of Merced.

-The project is expected to use approximately 9,108 gallons of water per day in water and to produce approximately 7,590 gallons of sewage per day.
+There would be no impact on the City's water and sewer systems due to the General Plan Amendment and Site Utilization Plan Revision.
+The change of use from commercial office to retail would not increase the amount of water used per day.
 The City's current water system is capable of handling this increase as is the City's wastewater treatment plant.
 No additional facilities are required.

-Storm water from the development is required to be captured on-site and metered into the City's storm drain system.
+Storm water from the development site is currently drained into the City's storm water system.
+The site would continue to direct all storm water to the City's storm drain system.
+Because there are no changes proposed to the site, there would be no change in the storm water generated from this site.
 The City's current storm drain system is sufficient to serve this development.
 No new facilities or expansions of existing facilities are needed.